 Lack of affordable housing is a serious policy concern in many countries.
 In large prosperous cities such as London, New York, Beijing, or Tokyo, the affordability crisis is particularly acute.
 In these cities, households often live in excessively expensive and crammed spaces.
 Homeownership remains an unachievable dream for many.
 Not surprisingly, voters in these places pressure politicians into implementing policies that tackle the crisis.

 Subscribe / Connect to Asia Pathways

-- Agriculture and rural development
+- Agriculture and natural resources

 - Information and Communications Technology

-- Regional Cooperation
+- Regional cooperation and integration

-- Social Development and Poverty
+- Social development and protection